Economy of Iraq: Economic growth

-The Iran–Iraq War and the 1980s oil glut depleted Iraq's foreign exchange reserves, devastated its economy and left the country saddled with a foreign debt of more than $40 billion.
-After the initial destruction of the war, oil exports gradually increased with the construction of new pipelines and the restoration of damaged facilities.
+The Iran–Iraq War and the 1980s oil glut depleted Iraq's foreign exchange reserves, devastated its economy and left the country with a foreign debt of more than $40 billion.
+Iraq suffered economic losses of at least $80 billion from the war.
+In 1988, the hostilities ended.
+Oil exports gradually increased with the construction of new pipelines and restoration of damaged facilities, but again underwent a sharp decline after the Persian Gulf War.

+A U.S government report in June 2003 states: In the 1980s, Iraq had one of the Arab world’s most advanced economies.
+Though buffeted by the strains of the Iran-Iraq war, it had – besides petroleum -- a considerable industrial sector, a relatively well-developed transport system, and comparatively good infrastructure.
+Iraq had a relatively large middle class, per capita income levels comparable to Venezuela, Trinidad or Korea, one of the best educational systems in the Arab world, a well educated population and generally good standards of medical care.

 Sanctions

-Iraq's seizure of Kuwait in August 1990, subsequent international economic sanctions on Iraq, and damage from military action by an international coalition beginning in January 1991, drastically reduced economic activity.
-The regime exacerbated shortages by supporting large military and internal security forces and by allocating resources to key supporters of the Ba'ath Party.
+Iraq's seizure of Kuwait in August 1990, subsequent international economic sanctions on Iraq, and damage from military action by the international coalition beginning in January 1991, drastically reduced economic activity.
+The regime exacerbated shortages by supporting large military and internal security forces and by allocating resources to key supporters of the ruling Party.
+GDP dropped to one-fourth of the country's 1980 GDP and continued to decline under the postwar international sanctions, until receiving aid from the U.N.
+Oil-for-Food Programme in 1997.

 The implementation of the UN's Oil for Food program in December 1996 helped improve economic conditions.
 For the first six six-month phases of the program, Iraq was allowed to export increasing amounts of oil in exchange for food, medicine, and other humanitarian goods.
 In December 1999, the UN Security Council authorized Iraq to export as much oil as required to meet humanitarian needs.
 Per capita, food imports increased substantially, while medical supplies and health care services steadily improved, though per capita economic production and living standards were still well below their prewar level.

 Iraq changed its oil reserve currency from the U.S. dollar to the euro in 2000.
 However, 28% of Iraq's export revenues under the program were deducted to meet UN Compensation Fund and UN administrative expenses.
 The drop in GDP in 2001 was largely the result of the global economic slowdown and lower oil prices.

+Iraq experienced a modest growth by 2000, when the government attempted to make improvements and reorganizations in the economic system.
+Oil exports gradually increased as new pipelines were constructed and damaged facilities were restored.